Scoping Out Sunglasses

 to UV-A and UV-B radiation causes damage to the skin and eyes.
 You can damage the

-surface of your eyes in the same way you can get sunburned—with just 1 exposure to
+surface of your eyes in the same way you can get sunburned—with just one exposure

 over years can lead to vision loss from cataracts or macular degeneration.

 Conditions that put eyes at risk